aws-amplify/amplify-js/packages/datastore/docs/observables.md

 # How DataStore uses Observables
 - All of DataStore internally uses event driven methods (observables) to handle everything from the sync process, to observing online connectivity. **This makes the Storage Engine the single source of truth for DataStore.**
-- Which things are observed, and how?
+- Examples:
-	- Sync Engine observes DataStore Connectivity
+	- The Sync Engine observes DataStore Connectivity
-	- Sync Engine observes the Storage Engine
+	- The Sync Engine observes the Storage Engine
     - The client observes DataStore with `observe` and `observeQuery`:
 		- https://docs.amplify.aws/lib/datastore/real-time/q/platform/js/